 When you're looking to move forward in whatever you're doing, setting goals is a good place to start.
 Whilst this might be considered common knowledge, how to set effective goals isn't.
 For example, did you know there's a difference between learning and performance goals?
 Knowing which goals are right for you can help you stay on track - read more in our blog post.

 Based on Dr Miller's book, Mood Mapping, our emotional awareness tool aim to help bring awareness to how we're feeling at different times, in different places and around different people.
 Building emotional awareness is the first step to being able to manage our emotions more effectively.
 This can be a sensitive issue to discuss, so it might be worth allowing your client to shape how this tool is used.

-In the links below you'll find the tool itself, a template of the emotional awareness grid and a smaller version, which can be used when you're out and about to map your emotions within a closer time frame of when your experience them.
+In the links below you'll find a template of the emotional awareness grid and a smaller version, which can be used when you're out and about to map your emotions within a closer time frame of when your experience them.

 Originating from behaviour change psychology, the ‘If/Then’ technique is an ideal tool to use when there are perceived barriers in the way of achieving a goal or worries about an upcoming situation.

-We know from sport psychology that successful athletes are those who use effective and adaptive coping strategies to handle stressful situations.
-The link between relative success and the ability to handle stressful situations is also seen in many walks of life and in a wide range of different circumstances (work and personal).
+Successful athletes who use effective and adaptive coping strategies to handle stressful situations are likely to perform better.
+The link between relative success and the ability to handle stressful situations is also seen in many walks of life, in a wide range of different circumstances.

-With this in mind, our STOP tool pulls from a simple 2x2 grid familiar in sport psychology to help break down different coping styles and strategies.
-The STOP tool can be a great asset to reflect on how we've handled stressful situations in past and how we could respond to them in the future.
+With this in mind, our STOP tool pulls from a simple 2x2 grid familiar in sport psychology to help breakdown different coping styles and strategies.
+The STOP tool can be a great asset to reflect on how we've handled stressful situations in the past and how we could respond to them in the future.
 Try the tool yourself by clicking on the link below: